kdave/btrfs-progs/Documentation/Feature-by-version.rst

         .. note::
            Disabled since 3.14 (and backported to some stable kernel versions) due to problems.
-Will be enabled in the future.
+Has been completely removed in 5.6.

 3.9 - lightweight send
         A mode of *send* that does not add the actual file data to the stream